pcorey/pcorey.github.io/_posts/2019-07-29-clipping-convex-hulls-with-thing.markdown

 Before diving in and building a poorly implemented, bug riddled implementation of each of these algorithms, I decided to see if the hard work had already been done for me.
 As it turns out, it had!

-I discovered that [the `@thi.ng`{:.language-javascript} project](http://thi.ng/) a , which is a set of computational design tools for Clojure and Clojurescript and also includes a smorgasbord of incredibly useful [Javascript packages](https://github.com/thi-ng/umbrella), contains exactly what I was looking for.
+I discovered that [the `thi.ng`{:.language-javascript} project](http://thi.ng/) a , which is a set of computational design tools for Clojure and Clojurescript and also includes a smorgasbord of incredibly useful [Javascript packages](https://github.com/thi-ng/umbrella), contains exactly what I was looking for.

 - `@thi.ng/geom-hull`{:.language-javascript} implements Graham's scan.
 - `@thi.ng/geom-clip`{:.language-javascript} implements the Sutherland–Hodgman clipping algorithm.